bsu-cs315/P2-ncbarber/README.md

 ## Reflection

 This iteration I had a very enjoyable time taking this more down a path that I wanted.
 I used a lot more custom items for animations.
 I thought that adding this aspect to the project made it feel so much more my own.
+All of these parts of the project made it a lot more enjoyable and I feel like I was able to make progress very quickly.
+Something that I was very happy to be able to find out is that I can make certain parts of a TileMap that can be passed one way through, that aspect was something that I didn't know was possible and was such a great discovery!
+Im looking forward to updating this project and making is a lot better.

 ## Self-Evaluation